Not over yet

 She was starting to become uneasy with Haas, with his little references.
 She’d need to disappear but not the way she felt Haas and Jenny had in mind.
-Even now it would be nice to get back with Laura but she knew Laura and her suspicious nature.
+Even now it would be nice to get back with Laura but she knew Sis and her suspicious nature.
 She really needed Laura now.

 First, the filing cabinets, she unlocked the one which looked the most nondescript, the one which would least house any key information.

 Nothing.
 All right, the computer.
 She knew yesterday’s word and hoped it hadn’t changed.
 She typed in the word, looked at the screen and clicked.